How to Boost Wei Qi with Acupuncture + Herbs

 Let's start with the basics: Allergies are an immune system response as your body is trying to protect itself.
 As we know, there are many forms that allergies can take - breakouts, sneezing, scratchy eyes, puffiness.
 In this article, my focus is on seasonal allergies, I plight from which many people suffer.

 Symptoms of season allergies can manifest as allergic rhinitis (nasal congestion and stuffiness) asthma and difficulty breathing, puffy/itchy eyes, headaches and more.
-The western medical approach to treating allergies is to take antihistamines such as Claritin, Zyrtec, Clarinex, and Allegra.
-Though these drugs are effective for treating uncomfortable symptoms, they do not offer a cure.
+According to the modern medicine, allergies can be treated by taking antihistamines such as Claritin, Zyrtec, Clarine, and Allegra.
+While these drugs are helpful in managing uncomfortable symptoms, they fail to provide a permanent cure

 According to Traditional Chinese Medicine theory, the presence of allergies is seen as an underlying imbalance in the body and a weakness of the body's defensive network, known as Wei Qi.
 From the perspective of acupuncture and Chinese medicine, our solution is to supplement the body with carefully chosen and thoughtfully crafted herbal formulas, which work to bring the body back to homeostasis, a state of natural balance.

-By using herbal formulas, we treat both the "branch" (symptoms) and the "root" (underlying cause).
+With Chinese herbal supplements, we effectively manage the "branch" (symptoms) and the "root" (reason).
 The three common causes of seasonal allergies according to Traditional Chinese Medicine theory are:

 1. An external invasion, such as excessive exposure to cold, heat, wind, or damp weather;